ankkona/Pizza-Sales-SQL-Project/README.md

 * Popular pizzas should be prioritized during peak hours.
 * High-revenue pizzas can be highlighted in promotional campaigns.
 * Inventory planning can be optimized using demand trends.
-* Peak-hour staffing can improve customer service and operational efficiency.
+* Increase staff during busy lunch and evening hours to improve service speed and customer experience.

-## Conclusion

-This SQL project demonstrates how sales data can be transformed into meaningful business insights.
-By analyzing customer preferences, revenue patterns, and ordering behavior, businesses can make better decisions to improve sales performance and customer satisfaction.